 Our Autumn Show will take place at our September evening meeting on Thursday 16th September when our speaker will be sharing his experiences of the First Ten Years in a Walled Garden.

-In addition, we have been offered space in the Herne Centre School Lane by the Parish council to provide a Summer Flower and Rose display and Garden Advice Table at their Garden Safari which will take place on Sunday 8th June.
+In addition, we have been offered space in the Herne Centre School Lane by the Parish Council to provide a Summer Flower and Rose display and Garden Advice Table at their Garden Safari, which will take place on Sunday 8th June.
 Two of our members gardens will be included in the 20 gardens to be featured and we are grateful to the parish council for generously offering to share their facilities with us together with other related organisations which is designed to celebrate the joy and relaxation of gardening.

 Other events organised for members and friends for the year are two coach outings.
 The first to RHS Garden Wisley on Monday 19th May and another on Friday 25th July to Goodnestone Park Gardens Nr Dover Kent.
 More information on these can be obtained from our Facebook page and Google website